slow-session/dev.session.nz/slowsession.md

 See our <a href="/slowguidelines/"><button class="filterButton">Guidelines for the Slow Session</button></a> if you need more information.

-## Tune of the Week

-We pick one tune for homework each week, and we’ll play it sometime during the first hour.
+<script src="/js/build_grid_focustunes.js"></script>

+## Current Focus Tunes

+We have a number of tunes we're currently focusing on.
+These might be new tunes or tunes we've decided to reprise.
+These will change at some stage.
+We'll play these at some point during the first hour.

+{% assign focustunecount = 4 %}
-{% assign legend="Tune of the week" %}
+{% assign legend="Current Focus Tunes" %}
 {% assign tuneID = 100 %}
 {% assign sortedtunes = site.tunes | sort: 'slowtuneoftheweek' | reverse %}
 {% assign tune = sortedtunes.first %}
 {% if tune.slowtuneoftheweek %}

-{% include tuneoftheweek.html %}
+{% include focustunes.html divID="currentFocusTunes" storeID="window.currentFocusTunes" %}

 <script>
-tuneOfTheWeek = {
+window.currentFocusTunes = {
     "{{ tuneID }}": {
         "title": "{{ tune.title | xml_escape }}",
         "tuneID": "{{ tuneID }}",